Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 👉 Pro Tip: Though more of an overnight trip, animal lovers can also go to the African Safari Wildlife Park in Port Clinton, Ohio.
 Here, you can interact with unique animals, like red kangaroos, gibbons, giraffes, and more!

-(Featured Image Credit: Eric Glenn / Shutterstock)
+(Featured Image Credit: 4kclips / Shutterstock)

 How useful was this post?